Openscapes/powerful-questions-card-deck/README.md

 Artwork by Allison Horst.

+These cards have a CC-By license [ TODO ].
+They are available on Zenodo [ TODO ].

 Openscapes Mentors develop coaching skills that can help us as professionals – skills like listening rather than solutioneering, asking open-ended questions that empower people to find their own agency and meet their needs.
 Learn more in this 2023 blog post [How coaching skills have made us better open data science mentors](https://openscapes.org/blog/2023-05-17-mentor-coach/index.html).